Innocence (opera): Performances

 In 2022, the Metropolitan Opera House in New York City announced that they would present Stone's production of the opera.
-Shortly following Saariaho's death in June 2023, they announced that it would be part of their 2025–2026 season.
-Upon its performance, Saariaho will be the first female composer ever to have two operas staged at the Met.
-(Her first was L'Amour de loin, in 2016, only the second opera by a woman ever performed there.)
+Shortly after Saariaho's death in June 2023, they announced that it would be part of their 2025–2026 season.
+Upon its first performance there, on 6 April 2026, Saariaho became the first female composer ever to have two operas staged at the Met, after L'Amour de loin, in 2016, the second opera by a woman performed there.

 Reception

 Innocence has been received well by critics, with Zachary Woolfe of The New York Times calling it Saariaho's "masterpiece".
 In a five-star review of the opera's London production for The Telegraph, Nicholas Kenyon also referred to the opera as a "modern masterpiece".
 Richard Morrison of The Times gave the opera four stars, calling it a "visceral, volatile thriller" and commenting on the opera's topicality.

 Andrew Clements reviewed the opera somewhat less favorably, giving it three stars in The Guardian.
-Clements praised the libretto, the production, and the "unfailingly beautiful" orchestral music, but claimed that the music (particularly the vocal writing) failed to match the heights of the drama.
+Clements praised the libretto, the production, and the "unfailingly beautiful" orchestral music, but opined that the music (particularly the vocal writing) failed to match the heights of the drama.

 Vilma Jää's performance as Markéta, and Saariaho's use of Finnish folk singing techniques for the role, have been particularly praised.

 Mälkki has described the work as "one of the most important works of our time", while Simon Rattle compared its importance to that of Alban Berg's Wozzeck.